edjw/svelte-unstyled-tags/README.md

 Svelte Unstyled Tags is a customisable Tags Input Component for Svelte.

-It is in development and things might change.
+It is in development and things might change like class names.

 ## Installation